 - become a leader in your school for inclusive education and support your colleagues in promoting positive behaviour and learning.

-Graduates who complete Steam A will be qualified as Special Education teachers.
+Graduates who complete Stream A will be qualified as Special Education teachers.

 There are several courses that, upon successful completion, provide the opportunity to gain credit towards the Master of Learning Intervention.
 Courses include:

 - Graduate Certificate in Education (Specific Learning Difficulties) – possible 50 points of credit